rkos-dev/rkos-archive-20230925/README.md

     - Change /dev/vdb in the script file scripts/sysconfig/config_grub.sh to the actual partition used.

+    - Change /mnt/lfs in the script file umount.sh to the actual mount point used.

     Note that there needs to be a '/' symbol at the end of the path.